aryanorb/CROCS-TSE/README.md

 # CCEMP-TSE
+We submitted the paper on Interspeech 2025!!<br>
 Pytorch implementation for following paper: Target Speaker Extraction using Cross-Correlation between Enrollment and Mixture and Post-Refinement